On the collapsing of Calabi-Yau manifolds and K\"ahler-Ricci flows: Hausdorff measure bound for the singular set

 \section{Hausdorff measure bound for the singular set}

 In this section we prove Theorem \ref{cy_smoothbase}.
 Throughout this section we assume that $N$ is smooth and furthermore that $[\omega_N]\in H^2(N,\mathbb{Q})$ (this is automatic in the K\"ahler-Ricci flow setup).
-Thanks to Grauert's version of the Kodaira embedding theorem (see e.g. \cite[Theorem 1.1]{Bi}), this means that $[\omega_N]=c_1(L)$ where $L\to N$ is an ample line bundle, which is needed to apply the results of \cite{LS}.
+By the Kodaira embedding theorem, this means that $[\omega_N]=c_1(L)$ where $L\to N$ is an ample line bundle, which is needed to apply the results of \cite{LS}.